MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/live-game-binding.md

 - **On the GDK**: Use the TitleID and Identity the MicrosoftGame.config file found in the above source
 - **On the XDK**: Identity, TitleID and SCID in the Package.appmanifest file found in the above source

+> [!NOTE]
+> Within the secondary product's configuration, please ensure to only test in sandboxes that have been configured and setup in the primary product's configuration.
+Testing Xbox Live, for example will not work if Xbox Live has not been configured within that sandbox

 ## Frequently Asked Questions
 **Should I include additional identifiers in my secondary product that are found in my primary product?**
 <br />